Applications of closed models defined by counting to graph theory and topology

-{\it In this paper, we introduce the notion of closed models defined by counting and we compute their homotopy categories.
+{\bf Abstract.} In this paper, we define the notion of closed models defined by counting, and we compute their homotopy categories.
 We apply this construction to various categories of graphs.
-We show that there does not exist a closed model defined in the category of undirected graphs which characterizes the Ihara Zeta function.
-Finally, we apply our construction to Galoisian complexes and dessins d'enfant.}
+We show that there does not exist a closed model in the category of undirected graphs which characterizes the Ihara Zeta function in the sense that, a morphism $f:X\rightarrow Y$ is a weak equivalence for this model if and only if it induces a bijection between the sets of non degenerated cycles of $X$ and $Y$.
+Finally, we apply our construction to Galoisian complexes and dessins d'enfant.